Designing coherent, cross-platform, AI-native products

 Evaluation-Driven Design

 Taste that stays in a designer's head does not scale to generators, because generators cannot read heads.
-The practice that fixes this is older than it looks: it is the design critique, made continuous and partly mechanical.
-Every substantial piece of work gets options before commitment, a structured critique against written criteria, and a scheduled re-examination after it ships.
+The fix is older than it looks: the design critique, made continuous and partly mechanical.
+Every substantial piece of work gets options before commitment, a structured critique against written criteria, and a scheduled second look after it ships.
 What changes is who participates.
 The agent can run the critique too, against the brand file and the pattern library, and a different model makes a usefully disagreeable second reviewer precisely because it shares none of the first one's habits.

-Beneath the critiques sits the harder discipline: writing the taste down as evaluations.
-An eval is a rubric made executable, attached to a behavior rather than to a prompt.
+Under the critiques sits the harder discipline: writing the taste down as evaluations.
+An eval is a rubric made executable, attached to a behavior rather than a prompt.
 Does the explanation state the fee before the consent control appears?
 Does the recovery message avoid opening with an apology?
-Is the warning's salience proportional to the money at risk?
+Is the warning as prominent as the money at risk?
 Each is checkable across a hundred generated variants, which is the only scale at which checking now matters.
 Product metrics complete the loop but cannot start it: metrics decide winners, evals decide entrants.
-A variant that converts beautifully while breaching a disclosure rule is not a winner.
+A variant that converts beautifully while breaking a disclosure rule is not a winner.
 It is an incident with good numbers.

 Evalskills/evals.md